sampathweb/sentiment-analy-app/README.md

 # Sentiment Analysis App
 Developed by [Ramesh Sampath](http://sampathweb.com)

 This application is built using Python / Flask for serving prediction API and as an Angular App for web interface.
+Application has a tiny sqlite db to hold listing of datasets and the location of dataset files.

 The webapp is hosted at [http://apps.sampathweb.com/sentiment-analysis/app/index.html#/](http://apps.sampathweb.com/sentiment-analysis/app/index.html#/)